Did you know that menstrual cycle-related health issues can respond very well to simple lifestyle changes?

 The NHS recommends that adults spend;

-Obviously, there are many reasons why exercise is good for your health, but in terms of hormone-related symptoms it can maintain a healthy weight, improve self-esteem and low mood, and reduce the risk of major diseases such as diabetes type 2 .
+Obviously, there are many reasons why exercise is good for your health, but in terms of menstrual cycle-related symptoms it can maintain a healthy weight, improve self-esteem and low mood, and reduce the risk of major diseases such as diabetes type 2 .

 Self-esteem– It is very easy to develop negative feelings towards your menstrual cycle, or body, if you experience cyclical, or chronic ill health.
 You may also find it difficult to work, socialise, exercise, care for others, or do the things you usually enjoy.
 This can lower your mood and self-esteem, and increase anxiety levels.